alFrame/ComfyUI-AF-EditGeneratedPrompt/README.md

 v0.0.15 - Fixed an issue with LiteGraph throwing an error about the space widgets v0.0.14 - Inital Git Release v0.0.01 - 0.0.13 Internal dev versions.
-Too many changes to list
+Too many changes to list This is a multiline text block.
+It will preserve line breaks and indentation.

 ## Disclaimer
 This custom node was written with the help of AI.